 Library of Sanctuary

 We are in the process of applying to become a Library of Sanctuary, reflecting the support and interaction we can offer refugees and asylum seekers with our service.
+To show our commitment we have signed up to the City of Sanctuary organisation pledge.

 We have safe spaces, free access to services including PC and Internet usage, community language resources, family activities, staff to support interactions with local housing providers and council services.
 City Library also provides a hub of information and support by Citizens Advice during drop in sessions, Skills Hub supporting employment opportunities and Your Homes Newcastle drop in sessions.